longlife52/project_resume_long_lisa/README.md

 [Here's the project on the HTML5 Outliner.](https://gsnedders.html5.org/outliner/process.py?url=http%3A%2F%2Fwww.garrisonridge.com%2Fgarrisonridge%2Fproject_resume_long_lisa%2F)

 ## Resources
 [Here's mmenu](http://mmenu.frebsite.nl/) which is the jQuery plug in that I used to create the sliding menu.
+The sliding menu is in the upper left of the screen.
+On click, the menu slides out.
 Gratefully, Richard problem solved the following issue: to have the href point/work to a # on the same page, a few onClick options needed to be coded in js file to override the default actions.

 I used the jQuery plug in [scrollUp](https://markgoodyear.com/labs/scrollup/) to easily create a fixed button that when clicked returns the user to the top of the page.
+The button sits on the bottom right of the page.

 Researched jQuery api called "one" [here](http://api.jquery.com/one/) to get my custom code to only display on the first click and not subsequent clicks.

 Reviewed Box-Shadow [here.](https://www.w3schools.com/css/css3_shadows.asp)

 I used an easy jQuery plugin called [Flip.](https://nnattawat.github.io/flip/) It did not work from the .min.js file.
 However, it did work with the link for the code.
+Flip is on my headshot.
+When you click, it flips to show my logo.

 Here's a quick resource for [growing a hover effect.](http://www.webdesignerdepot.com/2014/05/8-simple-css3-transitions-that-will-wow-your-users/)

-Here is the jQuery plug in called [Owl Carousel.](https://owlcarousel2.github.io/OwlCarousel2/demos/responsive.html)
+Here is the jQuery plug in called [Owl Carousel.](https://owlcarousel2.github.io/OwlCarousel2/demos/responsive.html) I used Owl Carousel at @media (min-width: 750).
+It shows up mid-page, after the employment section, and displays a series of images with words that describe me as a worker bee.

 Read [this article](https://css-tricks.com/tips-aligning-icons-text/) for tips on aligning my footer icons.